 What is Self-Sabotaging Behaviour?

-I’m confident you know someone who claims to want a happy, fulfilling, healthy lifestyle, yet they engage in behaviors that sabotage this very aim in one or more areas of their lives.
+I’m confident you know someone who claims to want a happy, fulfilling, healthy lifestyle, yet engages in behaviors that sabotage this aim in one or more areas of their lives.
 I would even bet that this has happened to you.

 Why?
 What would compel intelligent, conscious humans to move in any direction other than to fulfill their happiness and health?

-For instance, you may want to find a romantic relationship so you can settle down and start a family.
-You work out and watch what you eat.
-You know what to do to make yourself more attractive.
+For instance, you may want to find a romantic relationship to settle down and start a family.
+You exercise and pay attention to what you eat.
+You’ve got the know-how to make yourself look even better.
 Still, you find yourself sneaking a sweet more often than you’re willing to admit (even to yourself).
 And with the stress in your life, it’s easy to find a reason why you deserve those sugary coffee drinks each morning.

-Sometimes the secondary gain of negative behavior is not as noticeable as all that.
-I’ve worked with many individuals who do all the right things to lose weight and get in shape.
+Sometimes, the secondary gain of negative behavior is not as noticeable as all that.
+I’ve helped lots of people who do everything they’re supposed to in order to slim down and get fit.
 And still, they can’t lose the bulk around the belly.
 The secondary gain is so deeply buried in their subconscious mind that their body retains the extra layers to protect them.

 What?
 Yes.
 Protect them.
 Often the real issue is fear of being in a relationship, lack of trust, permeable boundaries, a history of poor choices in partners, or the avoidance of rejection.